 Bunocephalus verrucosus – Flávio C. T. Lima and Gilberto N. Salvador – 2018

-Genera of the Asian Catfish Families Sisoridae and Erethistidae – images with example of coracoid process.
+Genera of the Asian Catfish Families Sisoridae and Erethistidae – photo with example of the chest belt.

 Mees, G.F., 1988 “The genera of the subfamily Bunocephalinae (Pisces, Nematognathi, Aspredinidae)” ( Proceedings of the Koninklijke Nederlandse Akademie van Wetenschappen) P. 90